Showing posts with label economics. Show all posts

 It is of course one thing to find a purely correlative relationship, which of itself proves nothing.
 It is quite another thing to find causality.
 But Putnam claimed he had.
 His argument, briefly stated, was this: in the Middle Ages, the collapse of existing power structures all over Italy led the north and south to diverge.
 The South and Sicily found themselves part of a strong Norman empire: “As the centuries passed, the steep social hierarchy came to be ever more dominated by a landed aristocracy endowed with feudal powers,” wrote Putnam.
 In the north, however, no-one imposed order; rather, there was a dark chaos against which townspeople were forced to unite: “The solution… was quite different, relying less on vertical hierarchy and more on horizontal collaboration. …The extent of popular participation in government affairs was extraordinary.”

 To Putnam, what was lacking in the south was social capital.
 This is an amorphous beast, much discussed but hard to define.
 Broadly, it is the existence of a relationship with or trust in others that lowers transaction costs in such a way as to make economic or other interaction much easier.
 In an influential 1988 paper, Social Capital in the Creation of Human Capital, sociologist James Coleman cited the community of Jewish diamond merchants in New York, who can lend each other gems for inspection without huge investment in security and insurance; and traders in Cairo’s Khan el-Khalili market, who cooperate so closely that unrelated enterprises function in effect as a huge department store.
-From my own observation, the great souk of Aleppo in Syria functioned in a similar way before the awful current conflict.
+From my own observation, the great souk of Aleppo in Syria worked that way before the awful current conflict.
 Moreover traders in similar commodities tended to work in the same alley, and may have shared mosques and baths.
 Access to such social capital may have a profound effect on living standards, although much research remains to be done on why.

 Putnam: Social capital is the key

 It is odd that Acemoglu and Robinson take no notice of Putnam’s theories and other writings on social capital, which have been highly influential.
 (They do include Making Democracy Work in their bibliography, but it does not appear to be reflected in the text.)
 Instead they rely on their thesis that exclusive/inclusive institutions survive as they are because of what the stakeholders have to lose.
 One could argue that the Russia’s imperial royal family had plenty vested in extractive institutions in 1917, and nothing to gain from laying them aside.
 They still ended up with their bodies stuffed in a mine.
 A similar fate befell the French aristocracy.
 So a better explanation is needed than this for the path-determination of societies.
 Putnam has one.
-He may not be right, but has given us a better reason why extractive institutions might persist but inclusive ones might also survive and prosper.
+He may not be right, but has given us a more robust reason why extractive institutions might persist but inclusive ones might also survive and prosper.

 This sceptred isle